tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/ga.md

 ---
 ms.assetid:
-ms.title: Gen 1 data access landing page - Azure Time Series Insights | Microsoft Docs
+ms.title: Gen 1 data access landing page - Azure Time Series Insights Gen 1 | Microsoft Docs
-title: Gen 1 data access landing page - Azure Time Series Insights | Microsoft Docs
+title: Gen 1 data access landing page - Azure Time Series Insights Gen 1 | Microsoft Docs
 services: time-series-insights
 ms.service: time-series-insights
-service_description: Time Series Insights
+service_description: Azure Time Series Insights
 description: Landing page and overview of REST API and data access reference documentation for Azure Time Series Insights Gen 1.
 manager: deepakpalled
 ms.manager: dpalled
 author: shreyasharmamsft
 ms.author: shresha
-ms.date: 06/30/2020
+ms.date: 07/01/2020
 ---

 # Azure Time Series Insights Gen 1 data access

 There are three ways to access and view your data in Azure Time Series Insights Gen 1.
-You can query by using the [Azure Time Series Insights Gen 1 Explorer](https://docs.microsoft.com/azure/time-series-insights/time-series-quickstart), create a query on behalf of an environment to be deployed through a custom URL, or create a custom application by using the Time Series Insights Gen 1 Query APIs.
+You can query by using the [Azure Time Series Insights Gen 1 Explorer](https://docs.microsoft.com/azure/time-series-insights/time-series-quickstart), create a query on behalf of an environment to be deployed through a custom URL, or create a custom application by using the Azure Time Series Insights Gen 1 Query APIs.

-You can use the Azure Time Series Insights GA Query APIs to perform REST **CREATE**, **READ**, **UPDATE**, and **DELETE** operations against GA environments through the [Gen 1 query syntax](ga-query-syntax.md).
+You can use the Azure Time Series Insights Gen 1 Query APIs to perform REST **CREATE**, **READ**, **UPDATE**, and **DELETE** operations against GA environments through the [Gen 1 query syntax](ga-query-syntax.md).
 The APIs allow you to:

-* Use the Time Series Insights scalable platform for analysis on the fly.
+* Use the Azure Time Series Insights Gen 1 scalable platform for analysis on the fly.
 * Chunk time series intervals.
 * Store low-latency time series data.
 * Take advantage of Azure security and identity management.